 Closest Hotels: The Four Seasons Hotel Denver and the Westin Denver Downtown are both within a block of the market.

 Leavenworth has been called America’s most Bavarian village, so it makes sense they’d have a traditional Christkindlmarkt, and they’ve been doing it for almost two decades.
 This celebrated Washington tradition includes delicious Bavarian foods, handmade holiday crafts and gifts, family-friendly entertainment, and activities for kids and the whole family.
-In traditional style, the Leavenworth Christkindlmarkt marks the beginning of the holidays.
+In traditional style, the Leavenworth Christkindlmarkt takes place over Thanksgiving Weekend, and marks the beginning of the holidays.
 For the next three weekends of December, Leavenworth celebrates the holidays during the Christmas Lighting Festival, featuring more than half a million lights, and nearly as many events, activities, and festivities all around town.

-2017 Dates: Christkindlmarkt: Thanksgiving Weekend, 24 to 26 November; The Christmas Lighting Festival: Weekends December 1st through 17th
+2018 Dates: Christkindlmarkt: Thanksgiving Weekend, 23 to 25 November; The Christkindl Lantern Parade happens Friday and Saturday at 5pm; The Christmas Lighting Festival: Weekends 30 November through 16 December

 Location: Front Street Gazebo & Leavenworth Festhalle